jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

                         == 'Hello, my name ...and I am 446.'

   - The first names are different.
-  - I want more detail in the error messages.
+  - :ref:`I want more detail in the error messages<another way to write tests>`.

 * I change ``my_expectation`` to match ``reality`` in :ref:`test_john`